accellera-official/cci/msvc10/cci/README.txt

 This README gives step-by-step instructions for

-  1. building proof-of-concept (PoC) libraries
+  1. building proof-of-concept (PoC) library
     - api
-    - packages/gs_broker

   2. running existing regression in a Windows environment
     - Cygwin or MSYS + MSVC